techuila/Dot-Loader/README.md

 # Dot-Loader
-Dot Loader is a custom styled preloader made just for fun.
+A custom styled preloader for your webpage.

 ## Installation
   1. Download the zip file and extract it to your desired destination